girinaidu2603/statewise-crime.mL/README.md

-# statewise-crime.mL
+# State-wise Crime Analysis using ML

-State-wise crime analysis using ML &amp; visualization
+This project analyzes NCRB crime data using machine learning and data visualization.